 We have included a field in the Schedule for Credit so you can make sure you get attribution credit for your work if you want to have this.

 Do I get to choose my own deposit amount and payment terms?

 Yes, you do!

 You can specify a deposit amount and a payment schedule for the balance of the fees.

 We have also included the option for a Cancellation Fee, which you can charge if a client cancels a shoot within a certain amount of time from the shoot date.

-Are there any other names for a Photography Contract?
+Other names for a Photography Contract

 Can I use the client’s name and logo to promote my work?

 Yes, we have included a Promotion clause in the contract where the client gives consent for you to use their name and logo to promote your business.
 You have the option of deleting this clause from the Photography Contract template if your client wants to remain anonymous or doesn’t give permission for you to use them for promotion.

 Why should I invest in a quality Photography Contract template?